adrienloup/nuxt-vuex-store/README.md

 ### Nuxt Vuex Store
-Store samples using Vuex and Nuxt.
-For detailed explanation on how things work, consult the docs for [Nuxt](https://fr.nuxtjs.org/).
+Sample of store with Vuex and Nuxt for pleasure.
+For a detailed explanation of how to work, see the [Nuxt](https://fr.nuxtjs.org/) documentation.

 In progress...